bafxyz/web-chunks/README.md

 # webpack-config

-This is shared [Webpack](http://webpack.github.io) config used for js projects.
+This is my shared [Webpack](http://webpack.github.io) config used in most of my projects.
 It compiles JavaScript and TypeScript with [Babel](https://babeljs.io).
 It is also configured to add hashes to filenames for easy caching, and inlines images and fonts as Data URIs if small enough.

 ### Getting Started

 Install this package and Webpack via NPM:

 ```
-npm install webpack @bafxyz/config --save-dev
+npm install webpack web-chunks --save-dev
 ```

 Add some scripts to your `package.json`: